tongzhou-us/Movie-Ticket-Booking-System/README.md

-# Movie-Ticket-Booking-System
+# Movie Ticket Booking System
-A complete PyQt5 UI for a movie booking system.
+## A complete PyQt5 UI for a movie booking system.